cormie45/SnakesAndLadders/README.md

 In order to join in the fun please:

-1. Fork this repository
+1. Fork this repository.
-2. Navigate to SnakesAndLadders
+2. Navigate to SnakesAndLadders.
-3. Navigate to client and run npm install
+3. Navigate to client and run npm install.
-4. Navigate to server and run a. npm init -y b. npm install express c. npm install -D nodemon d. npm install -D cors
+4. Navigate to server and run:

+    npm init -y

+    npm install express

+    npm install -D nodemon

+    npm install -D cors

 5. Seed the database by running mongodb < db/seed_data.js
 6. Run the database with npm run server:dev
 7. Navigate to client and run the app with npm start